twolfson/twolfson.com/articles/startup-time-investing.md

 - Sell to new companies
 - Onboard new companies
 - Ensure onboarded companies are enjoying experience

-- Find any highly requested features
+**Non-operational tasks:**

-- Build said new features
+- Build feature X
+- Improve
+- I will provide more examples at the bottom (TODO)

 [Underdog.io]: https://underdog.io/

-This is a **very** reductive list of what we did at [Underdog.io][], and I'll provide more examples at the bottom (TODO), but it's where we'll start.

-One thing you'll notice that's not on this list, is how much time each of these tasks takes.

-The nuance is that each task can be fast or slow, depending on how much time has been invested in the process. **This is the nuance we'll be discussing.<br/>i.e. The task takes time (usage), making it faster takes time (investing), and how do we balance those.**
+In addition to this list, there's an evergrowing backlog of feature requests and improvements which can be made to these processes.

+For each of these tasks, I give a priority weighting based on the following:

 - How much time is spent on a task?
-  - e.g. Does it take 5 minutes to do?
-1 hour?
-Are multiple people involved?
 - How frequently do we expect to keep doing this task?
 - How long do we expect to keep doing this task for?
 - What value would we receive from completing this task?
+- What would happen if we remove or stop doing the task?

 The blueprint for how we can speed up a given task depends on a lot on the task, so I'm going to walk through various examples: